Time to make: 25 minutes

 Use a ruler to get equal-sized shapes.
 I like to cut diagonally and then in straight lines using a ruler that is 1.5 inches in length.

 Decorating Kaju Katli

 Traditionally, silver warq or edible silver foil is used.
 I have used edible gold foil.
 It is linked here.

 - Cashew flour: Use finely ground cashews for a smooth texture.

 - Blending cashews: When blending the cashews don’t over -blend.
 Pulse to blend.
 It took me only about 3-4 pulses to grind the cashews.
 Meaning use a start and stop method.
 If you blend for too long you risk the cashews releasing fat.

 - Pay attention to the sugar syrup consistency, do not over boil it

 - Watch the temperature: Once the cashew/milk powder blend is added to the syrup, make sure to lower the gas temperature and again, don’t overcook

-- Resting time: While you may be tempted to eat it right away, give it enough time to set, at least 3-4 hours.
-I usually let it set overnight.
+- Resting time: While you may be tempted to eat it right away, give it enough time to set, at least 2-3 hours.

 Cutting and decorating Kaju Katli